- Global Opportunities

 - You must be returning to the University of Michigan as an enrolled student in the fall semester following the internship.
 Graduating seniors are not eligible to apply.

 Don't meet the eligibility requirements?
-You may still apply to any of the partner organizations without participating in the LSA IIP.
+You may still apply to any of the partner organizations without participating in the LSA Opportunity Hub's international internships program.
 Students who do not meet the eligibility requirements may not apply to alumni-hosted internships.

 Step 2: What are the Program Requirements?

-If you are placed in an internship abroad through the LSA International Internship Program, you must complete the following requirements at the stated times:
+If you are placed in an internship abroad through the LSA Opportunity Hub, you must complete the following requirements at the stated times:

 At any point before or during your internship, you must:

-- Inform the LSA International Internship Program and the company you were placed with if your plans change in any way.
+- Inform the LSA Opportunity Hub and the company you were placed with if your plans change in any way.

-- Read all emails from LSA IIP and the company you are placed with and respond/act in a timely manner, if response or action is required.
+- Read all emails from the LSA Opportunity Hub and the company you are placed with and respond/act in a timely manner, if response or action is required.

 Prior to departing for your internship, you must: